jcaillon/kiss-proxy/README.md

 ### Foward tcp requests

-Requests headed to port 666 on your machine or redirected to port 80 on google.com
+Requests headed to port 666 on your machine are redirected to port 80 on google.com